235471/Gym-Pass-Like-API/README.md

 **Users (`/users`)**
 *   `POST /`: Register a new user.
-*   `POST /auth`: Authenticate a user and receive a JWT.
+*   `POST /auth`: Authenticate a user and receive JWT access and refresh tokens.
+*   `POST /refresh`: Obtain a new access token using a valid refresh token (implements token rotation).
+*   `POST /logout` (Authenticated): Invalidate the user's session by deleting their refresh tokens.
 *   `GET /me` (Authenticated): Get the profile of the currently logged-in user.

 **Gyms (`/gyms`)**